IanLunn/Hover/README.md

 Here, the image will act as the icon because it has the `hvr-icon` class applied to it, and when hovered over, the icon will spin as defined by the `hvr-icon-spin` class on the parent element.

-Position of the icon is entirely in your control.
+The position of the icon is entirely in your control.
 You could place it before the text, like so:

 ```
 <a href="#" class="hvr-icon-spin">